chrishah/short-read-processing-and-assembly/README.md

 There are a few tasks to solve throughout the tutorial.
 If you get stuck we have solutions prepared for you [here](https://github.com/chrishah/short-read-processing-and-assembly/tree/master/solutions/README.md) - use them wisely ;-)

+__Optional__
+For a quick exercise in how to install software with conda please go [here](https://github.com/chrishah/short-read-processing-and-assembly/tree/master/conda_setup/README.md).

 Now, let's get cracking!

 ## Illumina data basics